eLvErDe/debian-php-docker-collection/README.md

 PHP is a cancer every sysadmin has to live with.
 There's no cure and the only thing we can do is try to lower the pain.

-PHP API is changing so much at each minor release that when you're upgrading your Debian version you're pretty sure some PHP code will breaks.
+PHP API is changing so much at each minor release that when you're upgrading your Debian version you're pretty sure some PHP code will break.

 Sometime it's trivial to fix, sometime it's not and sometime you cannot afford leaving an old rarely used page (but critical) to break at some point.